 What's the difference between donkey kicks and fire hydrants?

 Donkey kicks push your foot toward the ceiling (hip extension), targeting the gluteus maximus.
 Fire hydrants lift your knee out to the side (hip abduction), targeting the gluteus medius.
-They're complementary exercises that work different parts of the glute complex, which is why they're often paired together.
+They're complementary exercises that work different parts of the glute complex, which is why they're often paired together as a superset.

 Can donkey kicks replace squats?

 No. Donkey kicks are an isolation exercise for glutes, while squats are a compound movement that trains quads, glutes, hamstrings, and core simultaneously under load.
-Use donkey kicks as a warm-up or accessory alongside compound movements.
+Use donkey kicks as a warm-up or accessory alongside compound movements like squats, lunges, and glute bridges.